 5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?

-CPB funding allowed WRVS to continue purchasing programming from sources such as NPR, PRI, Window to the World Communications, and the African American Public Radio Consortium.
+CPB funding allowed WRVS to continue purchasing programming from sources such as NPR, PRX, the African American Public Radio Consortium, and Miles Ahead Broadcasting.
 If the station were not a grant recipient, we would not be able to provide our listeners with such an array of public information, news, and entertainment.
-Grant funding also supported general operations, personnel, and allowed us to secure much needed contractual services in the areas of broadcast engineering, legal, and accounting.
+Grant funding also supported general operations, much needed equipment repair, professional development, staff salaries, student training, and it allowed us to secure contractual services in the areas of broadcast engineering, legal, and accounting.
 These services help us to maintain FAA, FCC, and CPB compliance.
-Additionally, we were able to use the grant to support community engagement initiatives as well as student, staff, and volunteer development.

 Public Media Code of Integrity